-The Supreme Court Rules permits disclosure of certain information.
+The Supreme Court Rules permit disclosure of certain information.
 This rule must be consulted to determine what information is available to the public.

 Will there be a trial?
 If the State Bar recommends litigation, UPL Counsel will file a formal complaint against the non-lawyer before the superior court.
 If there is no agreement reached by the State Bar and the non-lawyer there will be a trial on the complaint.

 The judge of the Superior Court will hear all relevant evidence, which may include the complainant's testimony, that of the non-lawyer and any other witnesses.
 The judge then reaches a decision and files an order.
-The order may enjoin the non-lawyer from further activity and award restitution and cost.
+The order may enjoin the non-lawyer from further activity and award restitution plus fees and costs.

 See a list of the Superior Court actions taken by the State Bar against non-lawyers.